dcslagel/las-util-django/README.md

 - Responsive display on most devices.

-It has been tested with Django version 4.0.6
+LAS-Util has been tested with Django version 4.1

 The default database is sqlite.